suraj2961/library-management-sql-schema/README.md

 # library-management-sql-schema
-its schema based on library  entity  i used MySql Workbench  as this project was based on ER diagrams i was not familiar with because  i was using sqlplus ,so i learnt features of workbench and created this schema i took assist from co pilot and i referred youtube for my queries....... thank for giving this project it helped me learn
+its schema based on library  entity  i used MySql Workbench  as this project was based on ER diagrams i was not familiar with because  i was using sqlplus which didnt support ER diagrams,so i learnt features of workbench and created this schema i took assist from co pilot and i referred youtube for my queries....... thank u for giving this project it helped me learn  and i m looking forward to other project